José Martí: Writings

 The first critical edition of Martí's complete works began to appear in 1983 in José Martí: Obras completas.
 Edición crítica.
 The critical edition of his complete poems was published in 1985 in José Martí: Poesía completa.
 Edición critica.

-Volume two of his Obras Completas includes his famous essay 'Nuestra America' which "comprises a variety of subjects relating to Spanish America about which Martí studied and wrote.
+Volume two of his Obras Completas includes his famous essay 'Nuestra América' which "comprises a variety of subjects relating to Spanish America about which Martí studied and wrote.
 Here it is noted that after Cuba his interest was directed mostly to Guatemala, Mexico and Venezuela.
 The various sections of this part are about general matters and international conferences; economic, social and political questions; literature and art; agrarian and industrial problems; immigration; education; relations with the United States and Spanish America; travel notes".

 According to Martí, the intention behind the publication of "La edad de oro" was "so that American children may know how people used to live, and how they live nowadays, in the United States and in other countries; how many things are made, such as glass and iron, steam engines and suspension bridges and electric light; so that when a child sees a coloured stone he will know why the stone is coloured. ...
 We shall tell them about everything which is done in factories, where things happen which are stranger and more interesting than the magic in fairy stories.
 These things are real magic, more marvelous than any. ...
 We write for children because it is they who know how to love, because it is children who are the hope for the world".

 Martí's "Versos Sencillos" was written "in the town of Haines Falls, New York, where his doctor has sent [him] to regain his strength 'where streams flowed and clouds gathered in upon themselves'".
 The poetry encountered in this work is "in many [ways] autobiographical and allows readers to see Martí the man and the patriot and to judge what was important to him at a crucial time in Cuban history".

 Martí's writings reflected his own views both socially and politically.
 "Cultivo Una Rosa Blanca" is one of his poems that emphasize his views in hopes of betterment for society: